elastic/observability-docs/docs/en/ingest-management/fleet/api-generated/README.md

  OpenAPI (Experimental)

-The process described here is a Fleet-specific instance of the process described for adding Kibana APIs in general.
-Refer to the OpenAPI [readme file](https://github.com/elastic/kibana/tree/main/docs/api-generated) for details.
+The process described here is a Fleet-specific instance of the process described for generating Kibana OpenAPI documentation in general.
+Refer to the Kibana OpenAPI [readme file](https://github.com/elastic/kibana/tree/main/docs/api-generated) for details.

 Open API specifications (OAS) exist in JSON for the Fleet in Kibana, though they are experimental and may be incomplete or change later.